-Line up the M8 washer between the coupler and the bearing, and slide the lead screw through all three.
+Take an M8 washer (found in the orange bag) and line it up between the coupler and the bearing, and slide the lead screw through all three.

 Putting an M8 washer between the coupler and bearing.

 Tighten the coupler to fully secure the lead screw to the coupler.